khenriks/mp3fs/README.md

 When a file is opened, the decoder and encoder are initialised and the file metadata is read.
-At this time the final filesize can be determined as we only support constant bitrate (CBR) MP3 files.
+At this time the final filesize can be determined approximately.
+This works well for mp3 output files, but only fair to good for mp4.

 As the file is read, it is transcoded into an internal per-file buffer.
 This buffer continues to grow while the file is being read